 GUIDELINE FOR PERMANENT CONTRACT OF EMPLOYMENT

-- Legislation provides for procedures to reduce this to 40 hours.
+o Legislation provides for procedures to reduce this to 40 hours.
 Employers are advised to consult any applicable sectoral determination in this regard.

 Deduction other than statutory deductions

-- Deductions other than statutory deductions may be made with the agreement of the employee.
+• Deduction other than statutory deductions may only be made with the agreement of the employee.

-- It is important however than an employer gives the employee reasonable and appropriate training, guidance, instruction, counselling and evaluation during the probationary period – a “sink or swim” approach should not be adopted.
+• It is important however that an Employer gives the Employee reasonable and appropriate training, guidance, instruction, counselling and evaluation during the probationary period – a “sink or swim” approach should not be adopted.

-- It is important to specify a retirement age in the contract to avoid possible future claims of discrimination on the grounds of age.
+• It is important to specify a retirement age in the contract of employment to avoid disputes in this regard,

-- If an employer has a written disciplinary code and grievance procedure, and that this should be attached to the contract of employment as an annexure.
+• If an employer has a written disciplinary code and grievance procedure, it should be attached to the contract of employment as an annexure.